How to Turn Security Pipelines Into Gold Mines

 TL;DR

-This is part 2 of our 3-part series on managing pipelines and infrastructure for high-fidelity detections.
+This is Part 2 of our 3-part series on managing pipelines and infrastructure for high-fidelity detections.
 Part 1 outlined strategic considerations, and this post drills into functional requirements.
-Part 3 will wrap up with common pitfalls and how to avoid them.
+Part 3 wraps up with common pitfalls and how to avoid them.

 Pipeline Ins and Outs